djmaitsolutions/conjur-oss-helm-chart/conjur-oss/README.md

               --container=conjur-oss \
               -- conjurctl account create $CONJUR_ACCOUNT | tail -1
 ```

 The credentials for this account will be provided after the account has been created.
 Store these in a safe location.

+#### Accessing account credentials via a Kubernetes Secret

+This chart includes the ability to automatically generate a short-lived token that can be used to programmatically authenticate to the Conjur service.
+The token is stored as a json file (token.json) in a Secret (`conjur-oss-conjur-admin-token`) in the same namespace as the Conjur service.
+The main use-case for this feature is to enable full automation of bootstrapping Conjur with initial policies, i.e. ones that provide further authenticators and hosts.
+For example, Conjur's Go SDK provides a method `NewClientFromTokenFile` which accepts the token.json file.

 ### Installing Conjur with an External Postgres Database